Parliamentary Debate: About the Journal

 To submit a manuscript: 1) to ensure blind review, remove any material that could identify the author from the body of the manuscript; 2) attach the paper in an e-mail with the subject: Parliamentary Debate Article Submission and your name, affiliation, address, phone number, and e-mail address in the body; 3) include a cover letter as described in the preparation guidelines above.

 Manuscripts should be prepared using Microsoft Word format (doc or docx).
-Submit manuscripts by e-mail to Editor, Dr. Daniel Schabot.
+Submit manuscripts by e-mail to co-editors, Dr. Rob Layne and Dr. Amy Arellano using this submision form.
 Published manuscripts become the exclusive property of the National Parliamentary Debate Association.
 Authors are responsible for obtaining permission to reproduce copyrighted material from other sources and must sign an agreement for transfer of copyright to the publisher upon acceptance.
 All accepted manuscripts, artwork, and photographs become property of the publisher.

 Proofs will be sent to authors by e-mail.
 They should be corrected and returned to the editor within three days.
 Major alterations to the text cannot be accepted.

 It is a condition of publication that authors vest or license copyright in their articles, including abstracts, in the National Parliamentary Debate Association.
 This enables the publisher to ensure full copyright protection and to disseminate the article and the journal, to the widest possible readership in print and electronic formats as appropriate.
 Authors may, of course, use the article elsewhere after publication provided that prior permission be obtained from the National Parliamentary Debate Association.
 Authors are themselves responsible for obtaining permission to reproduce copyright material from other sources.